exoscale/collectd-quagga/README.md

-# Collectd plugin for BIRD
+# Collectd plugin for Cumulus Quagga/FRR

-This plugin will collectd various metrics from BIRD.
-It collects:
+This plugin will collect BGP neighbor-related metrics from Quagga for a given family.
+It's quite rudimentary.

- - memory stats
- - BFD sessions
- - BGP sessions
- - route stats
+It requires a version of Quagga able to understand the `show bgp <afi>
+<safi> summary json` commands (Quagga from Cumulus, FRR).

 ## Installation

 The plugin should be copied in `/usr/share/collectd/python/` or another place specified by `ModulePath` in the Python plugin configuration.
-The `types.bird.db` file also needs to be copied in `/usr/share/collectd/` and registered with `TypesDB`.
+The `types.quagga.db` file also needs to be copied in `/usr/share/collectd/` and registered with `TypesDB`.

 ## Configuration